dipiash/eslint-plugin-nimbus-clean/README.md

 ## Usage

-Add `eslint-nimbus-clean` to the extends or plugins section of your `.eslintrc` configuration file.
+Add `nimbus-clean` to the extends or plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {